jdoleary/WebsocketPie/readme.md

 ## API

 network.ts provides the main socket API.
-Messages that SERVER is listening for:
+Messages that server recieves from the clients:

 Data from one client, to be echoed to other client(s) in the same room